mrhwick/destinybot/README.md

 # destinybot

-Introducing `@destinybot`, a slackbot for destiny guilds that use slack for communication.
+Introducing `@destinybot`, a slackbot for destiny clans that use slack for communication.

 ## Slack Usage Commands